Thinking Small: New Ideas in the Search for Dark Matter

 Since the 1980s, researchers have been running experiments in search of particles that make up dark matter, an invisible substance that permeates our galaxy and universe.
 Coined dark matter because it gives off no light, this substance, which constitutes more than 80 percent of matter in our universe, has been shown repeatedly to influence ordinary matter through its gravity.
 Scientists know it is out there but do not know what it is.

 So researchers at Caltech, led by Kathryn Zurek, a professor of theoretical physics, have gone back to the drawing board to think of new ideas.
-They have been looking into the possibility that dark matter is made up of “hidden sector” particles, which are lighter than particles proposed previously, and could, in theory, be found using small, underground table-top devices.
-In contrast, scientists are searching for heavier dark matter candidates called WIMPs (weakly interacting massive particles) using large-scale experiments such as XENON, which is installed underground in a 70,000-gallon tank of water in Italy.
+They have been looking into the possibility that dark matter is made up of “hidden sector” particles, which are lighter than particles proposed previously, and could, in theory, be found using small, underground tabletop devices.
+In contrast, scientists are searching for heavier dark matter candidates called WIMPs (weakly interacting massive particles) using large-scale experiments such as XENON, which is installed underground in a 70,000-gallon (265-cubic-meter) tank of water in Italy.

-“Dark matter is always flowing through us, even in this room” says Zurek, who first proposed hidden sector particles over a decade ago.
+“Dark matter is always flowing through us, even in this room,” says Zurek, who first proposed hidden sector particles over a decade ago.
 “As we move around the center of the galaxy, this steady wind of dark matter mostly goes unnoticed.
 But we can still take advantage of that source of dark matter, and design new ways to look for rare interactions between the dark matter wind and the detector.”

 In a new paper accepted for publication in the journal Physical Review Letters, the physicists outline how the lighter-weight dark matter particles could be detected via a type of quasiparticle known as a magnon.
 A quasiparticle is an emergent phenomenon that occurs when a solid behaves as if it contains weakly interacting particles.
 Magnons are a type of quasiparticle in which electron spins—which act like little magnets—are collectivity excited.
-In the researchers’ idea for a table-top experiment, a magnetic crystalized material would be used to look for signs of excited magnons generated by dark matter.
+In the researchers’ idea for a tabletop experiment, a magnetic crystallized material would be used to look for signs of excited magnons generated by dark matter.

 “If the dark matter particles are lighter than the proton, it becomes very difficult to detect their signal by conventional means,” says study author Zhengkang (Kevin) Zhang, a postdoctoral scholar at Caltech.
 “But, according to many well-motivated models, especially those involving hidden sectors, the dark matter particles can couple to the spins of the electrons, such that once they strike the material, they will induce spin excitations, or magnons.
 If we reduce the background noise by cooling the equipment and moving it underground, we could hope to detect magnons generated solely by dark matter and not ordinary matter.”